 Note: It is understood that the Pension Service will be introducing an upper capital limit which would serve to exclude people from claiming Pension Credit if their capital is above a certain level (believed to be £16,000).
-However, the Pension Service has said that this will not happen before October 2023.
+However, the Pension Service has said that this will not happen for the time being.